AxaFrance/oidc-client/FAQ.md

 It refresh token before its expiration to have always a valid token.

 If your tokens sessions Lifetime is too short, it will refresh it very often.
-It start refreshing 70 seconds before expiration.
+It start refreshing 120 seconds before expiration.

 So set a session validity upper from 3 minutes is a good idea.

+By default @axa-fr/oidc-client take the shortest lifetime between access_token and id_token.
+You can use the option "token_renew_mode" to change this behavior.

+ - **token_renew_mode**: String, // Optional, update tokens based on the selected token(s) lifetime: "access_token_or_id_token_invalid" (default), "access_token_invalid", "id_token_invalid"

 ## Hard-reload in browser unregister ServiceWorker
 https://github.com/AxaFrance/react-oidc/issues/1098

-## window.crypto.subtle is unavailable
+## window.crypto.subtle is unavailable over HTTP

+The library does not work over HTTP.
+You need to use HTTPS.
+We think it is quite easy to setup nowadays event on local development.

 https://github.com/AxaFrance/react-oidc/issues/1028

 ## Why OIDC at Client side instead of BFF (Backend for Frontend) ?